DanielMiller2000/TrustScore/README.md

 **Smart AI Study Assistant for Effective Learning**

-Welcome to **AI-Powered Virtual Study Buddy**, your intelligent learning companion designed to help students aged 18 to 30 study smarter, not harder.
-This AI-driven tool creates summaries, generates flashcards, and provides an interactive chat to review concepts and answer questions in real-time.
+Welcome to **AI-Powered Virtual Study Buddy**, a tool designed to make studying easier, faster, and more effective.
+Whether you're preparing for exams, mastering new topics, or just organizing your notes, this AI-driven assistant helps you stay ahead with summaries, flashcards, and an interactive study chat.

 ---